 For Single Use, authorization is required for each machine.
 Once the ArcGIS Desktop installation is complete, you will be provided with the opportunity to authorize your Single Use product.

 The installation of ArcGIS Desktop is a multi-step process (with only the first three steps required):

-- Install the ArcGIS License Manager (if a 10.5.1 license manager does not already exist for your use).
-If you intend to use ArcGIS Desktop as a single-use version only, you do not need to install ArcGIS License Manager.
+- Install the ArcGIS License Manager 2021.1 (if it does not already exist for your use).
+If you intend to use ArcGIS Desktop as a Single Use version only, you do not need to install ArcGIS License Manager.
 More information on the License Manager installing the License Manager.